Delouise Hoeter

-He previously played for the Wests Tigers in the National Rugby League and Townsville Blackhawks, Norths Devils and the Wynnum Manly Seagulls in the Queensland Cup.
+He previously played for the Wests Tigers in the NRL and Townsville Blackhawks, Norths Devils and the Wynnum Manly Seagulls in the Queensland Cup.

 Background

 Born in Tonga, Hoeter moved to Auckland, New Zealand at age 5 and played his junior rugby league for the Marist Saints.
 He later moved to Queensland, Australia to attend Keebra Park State High School before being signed by the Wests Tigers.

 Playing career

 Early career

 In 2013 and 2014, Hoeter played for the Wests Tigers' NYC team.
 In September 2013, he was named in the Junior Kiwis train-on squad, but missed the game due to injury.
 On 12 February 2014, he re-signed with the Tigers on a 2-year contract.
 Coach Mick Potter said, "Delouise is a very good outside back wh [sic] understanding and anticipation of what is going to happen is excellent and I'm looking forward to seeing him progress."
 In September 2014, Hoeter was again named in the Junior Kiwis train-on squad, but again missed the game due to injury.